 Five tips to support a loved one’s mental health

-At more than a year into the COVID-19 crisis, our community is still facing incredible challenges that are impacting our neighbors’ mental health.
+At more than two years into the COVID-19 crisis, our community is still facing incredible challenges that are impacting our neighbors’ mental health.
 United Way and our partner nonprofits have seen it firsthand.

 “We are hearing about increases in anxiety, lower moods, and individuals are generally feeling more isolated and searching for different ways to cope with stress,” said Megan Denton-Gillette, MA, LCPC, director of clinical and community counseling services at Call For Help, Inc. “Some are feeling a loss of control and finding it difficult to feel hopeful about the future.”